Populus tremula 'erecta'

 The poplars are dioceious -- male and female flowers are on separate plants.
 All Swedish Aspens are male.
 Some pollen in the spring.
 No fluff later.

 Swedish Aspen is FAST.
 With good growing conditions, (keep damp, fertilize lightly in October and June) it will grow 5 feet a year, once established.
-Even the first year in it's new home they often put on a two feet or more.
+Even the first year in its new home it often puts on two feet or more.

 With exposure to warm temperatures and sunlight, the chlorophyll factories start up, turning the leaf green.